KariAndreah/intro-component-with-signup-form/README.md

 Making placeholder dissapear when the value in invalid.

 ## Day 2:
-Firgured out how to change placeholders on focus, and when values are invalid.
+Figured out how to change placeholders on focus, and when values are invalid.

+## Day 3:
+Found a bug where the password wouldn't show error when empty if there is a valid email.
+It's because I had the else statement from the 'email' block before the if statement for the 'password' block.
+So the function was exiting before getting to the 'password' block.

 # Frontend Mentor - Intro component with sign up form